mariusoei/HydroControl/README.md

 HydroControl is an ESP8266/ESP32-based controller for hydroponic plant cultivation.

 It is currently in a very initial stage and things might go horribly wrong.
+The code is licensed under the Creative Commons Zero v1.0 Universal license.

 ## Features
 Not many, at this stage: